Graham Taylor: 1992 European Championship

-England were drawn to face France, Denmark and hosts Sweden.
+England were drawn to face France, Denmark and hosts Sweden in group 1.
 In the opening game against Denmark, England started brightly and missed several chances to take a lead.
 David Platt was guilty of a particularly glaring miss.
 Thereafter, Denmark began to dominate the match, and nearly won with minutes left as John Jensen struck a post.
 The game ended 0–0.
 In the match against France, Platt nearly scored with a diving header which went inches wide of the post, and Stuart Pearce hit the bar with a free-kick.
-The game ended 0–0.
+The game also ended 0–0.

 England needed to beat hosts Sweden to advance to the semi-finals.
 Lineker crossed for Platt to open the scoring on four minutes with a mishit volley.
-However, England wasted several chanced to extend their lead.
+However, England wasted several chances to extend their lead.
 Platt made a pass to Tony Daley who wasted a chance to pass to Lineker in the open.
 England held a slender 1–0 lead at half-time.
 After half-time, Sweden changed their personnel and formation, and dominated the second half, scoring twice to win 2–1 and eliminating England.

 During the game, after 60 minutes and with the score at 1–1, Taylor substituted Gary Lineker in his final game for England, preventing Lineker from having the chance to equal, or possibly break, Bobby Charlton's record of 49 goals for England.
 Many were dismayed to see Taylor substitute England's top striker when his side needed a goal.
 This led to the media's vilification of Taylor, including the "turnip" campaign by The Sun, which began the morning after the game under the headline: "Swedes 2 Turnips 1".
 During that campaign, the newspaper's back page featured an image of Taylor's face superimposed onto a turnip.